tjd1234/cmpt383summer2022/docs/languages/haskell/haskell_typesAndClasses_chp3.md

 - `even :: Int -> Bool` (tests if a number is even)

-The input type and result type can be any types, including lists, tuples, or even other fucntions.
+The input type and result type can be any types, including lists, tuples, or even other functions.
 For example:

 ```haskell
 add :: (Int, Int) -> Int   -- type signature